regain-sec/Linux-Unhatched/README.md

   e.g. -r--rw-rwx systemadmin staff

-    The user **systemadmin** can only read the file
+    The user 'systemadmin' can only read the file

-    The group **staff** (group that owns the file) can read and write.
+    The group staff (group that owns the file) can read and write.

     Everyone else can read, write, and execute.

     It doesn't matter if the user is a member of the owner group; once the permissions have been established, only user's permission are           applied.

 **Changing the File Permissions**